-The Association of MBA Schools
+The Czech Association of MBA Schools - CAMBAS

-January 1998 saw the first meeting of the "Association of the Czech MBA Schools" (CAMBAS).
+January 1998 saw the first meeting of "The Czech Association of MBA Schools" (CAMBAS).
 The founding members of this non-profit making association are the University of Economics, Prague (UEP), represented by the Prague International Business School (PIBS), the Czech Technical University in Prague represented by the Masaryk Institute of Advanced Studies, and the Technical University of Brno represented by its Brno Business School.
 The Association is housed within the Centre for Doctoral and Managerial Studies of UEP, Prague.
-All of the founding members of the Association have their MBA programmes accredited by partner institutions in Great Britain: Manchester Metropolitan University, Sheffield Hallam University and Nottingham Trent University respectively.
+All of the founding members of the Association had in that time their MBA programmes accredited by partner institutions in Great Britain: Manchester Metropolitan University, Sheffield Hallam University and Nottingham Trent University respectively.

-Brno International Business School (B.I.B.S.), Vysoká škola báňská – Technická univerzita Ostrava Ekonomická fakulta (VŠB), Czech Management Institute manažerské fakulty ESMA BARCELONA, Institut pro průmyslový a finanční management (IPFM), University of New York Prague (UNYP), Vysoká škola finanční a správní (VŠFS) and recently were also admitted two institutes associated to University of Economics, Prague International School for Business and Management
+Brno International Business School (B.I.B.S.), Vysoká škola báňská – Technická univerzita Ostrava Ekonomická fakulta (VŠB), Czech Management Institute manažerské fakulty ESMA BARCELONA, Institut pro průmyslový a finanční management (IPFM), University of New York Prague (UNYP), Vysoká škola finanční a správní (VŠFS), CMC Čelákovice and Anglo-American University in Prague (AAU), International School for Business and Management

 According to the Association's Statutes, the primary aim of the Association is: "to ensure, maintain and further develop the highest level of MBA provision in the Czech Republic" and more practically to institute an effective process of accreditation of MBA programmes being delivered within the Czech Republic.
-The Association has the approval of the Ministry of Education and is recognised by the European Foundation of Management Development (EFMD) as the official accreditation body for the Czech Republic.
+The Association has the approval of the Ministry of Education and is recognised by the European Foundation of Management Development (EFMD www.efmd.org) as the official accreditation body for the Czech Republic.

 The long-term aim of the members is to ensure that all programmes bearing the title MBA meet certain minimum standards, and their view is that there is no better way to do this than to institute a process of regular accreditation for all providers.
 In the Czech Republic, MBA studies are not a substitute for University studies but a post experience degree seen as a career accelerator or a means to make a career shift after a minimum of 2 or 3 years professional experience and as such, it is seen to be appropriate they be regulated by a professional association.